12 Muscular Strength Exercises To Try

 6. Inchworms: Arms and Core

-This is another multi-muscle exercise that will develop better mobility, strengthen your bones and joints, and help you develop functional strength.
+This is one of the core strength exercises that will develop better core, arm, and shoulder mobility, strengthen your bones and joints, and help you develop functional strength.
 It’s not an easy movement, but it’s definitely one you’ll want to add into your workouts.

 To do this exercise: